A chemical cloud or cancerous growth

 XXBy my failed attempt at intervention —

-XXHe had, hanging from a backpack tagged
+XXHe had, hanging from a backpack branded

 XXOne of the maniacally grinning monsters